Skip to main content

 Configure logical replication using the slot

-1. Create a publication on the source cluster:
+1. Create a publication in the source database:

 CREATE PUBLICATION <publication_name> FOR TABLE <table_name>;